paulrobertlloyd/roadtrip/2-typography-and-grids/content.md

 # Build a Responsive Website in a Week
-## DAY 2: Responsive Typography and Grids
+## Day 2: Responsive Typography and Grids

 In the second part of our responsive web design tutorial, Clearleft's Paul Robert Lloyd will tell us how to translate static page designs into adaptable, fluid websites.
 So let go of those pixels and learn to love proportions!